peter-tackage/genetic-sound/README.md

 1. Randomly generate an initial population.
 1. Render each individual in the population on a blank audio canvas:
-    - Assessing the individual's fitness once it is rendered.
+    - Assess the individual's fitness once as it is rendered.
 1. Write the newly evolved audio canvas to an output audio file.
 1. Create the next population generation:
     - Sort the population by fitness.